-You may not want to be a slave to the phone, but priority callers are a fact of life.
-There will be times when you're waiting for a phone call – someone you really need to talk to.
-You may want to answer priority callers without letting any other callers ring through.
-Taking a break from the phone could be something as simple as not wanting the phone to ring while you sleep.
-Conversely, it could be something more involved – like avoiding distractions when trying to meet a looming deadline for a submittal.
+You may not want to be a slave to the phone, but important calls are occasionally a fact of life.
+There will be times when you're waiting to hear from someone you really need to talk to.
+You may want to answer that priority callers without letting other callers ring through.

 Some smartphone apps allow you to selectively allow priority callers, but this type of feature is nowhere to be seen on the feature list of conventional landlines.
 Here is yet another opportunity to customize your personal phone system; make it work for you!

 Even if you don't check the “Priority Callers Only” check box, MagicFeatures still does its best to let you know someone special is calling.
-For example, MagicFeatures will sound a unique ringtone if someone on your priority caller list calls.
-If you are on the phone when a priority caller rings through, MagicFeatures will put a “P” in front of the phone number on your caller ID.
+For example, it will sound a unique ringtone if a priority caller rings you.
+If you are on the phone when a priority caller rings through, it will also put a “P” in front of the phone number on your caller ID.